Shiritsu Bakaleya Koukou: Plot

-Bakada High School is a well-known Yankī (delinquent) school, where students only know how to fight.
-On the other hand, Cattleya High School is an exclusive girls' school meant for the rich, where students are very refined.
-One day, it was announced that Bakada would merge into Cattleya to form Cattleya No.2 High School.
-However, students from Bakada and Cattleya were unable to accept each other, since they come from vastly different backgrounds.

-But over time, the two repelling groups slowly get to understand each other better.
+Bakada High School is a well-known Yankī (delinquent) school where students only know how to fight.
+On the other hand, Cattleya High School is an all-girls school meant for the rich and refined students.
+One day, when Bakada merged into Cattleya to form Cattleya No. 2 High School, students from Bakada and Cattleya could not accept each other as they come from completely different backgrounds.
+Over time, the two groups slowly warm up.